kublaj/sample-phonegap-audio/license/README.txt

-This sample application demonstrates the use of the PhoneGap media object APIs for audio recording and playback.
+﻿This sample application demonstrates the use of the PhoneGap media object APIs for audio recording and playback.

 Application Files